Makovsky08/Mordor/README.md

 # Mordor app

 Mordor app for RSP project.

 ## Getting Started

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/) (v2.10+)
-    * Or install Docker desktop if working on Windows or Mac.
+    - Or install Docker desktop if working on Windows or Mac.
-3. Install Github desktop if working on Windows or Mac.
+2. Install Github desktop if working on Windows or Mac.
-4. Clone this repository
+3. Clone this repository
-5. Run `docker compose build --no-cache --pull` to build fresh images
+4. Run `docker compose build --no-cache --pull` to build fresh images
-6. Run `docker compose up -d --wait` to start the project
+5. Run `docker compose up -d --wait` to start the project
-7. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
+6. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
-8. Run `docker compose down --remove-orphans` to stop the Docker containers.
+7. Run `docker compose down --remove-orphans` to stop the Docker containers.

 ## Usage

 1. Open `https://localhost` in your favorite web browser to access the web application.
 2. Open `http://localhost:5050` in your favorite web browser to access the pgadmin admin panel.
-    * email: `admin@example.com`
+    - email: `admin@example.com`
-    * password: `admin`
+    - password: `admin`
 3. Update env variables in .env file servers.json to match your needs.
 4. Work with src folder to develop your application.
 5. For working with symfony console, run `docker compose exec php ./bin/console` to access the console.
    For example, run `docker compose exec php ./bin/console make:entity Osoba` to make a new entity Osoba.
-7. For working with composer, run `docker compose exec composer` to access composer.
+6. For working with composer, run `docker compose exec composer` to access composer.

 ## Migrate database and populate it with dummy data

 1. Run `docker compose exec php ./bin/console doctrine:migrations:migrate` to run migrations.
 2. Run `docker compose exec php ./bin/console doctrine:migrations:diff` to generate migrations.
 3. Run `docker exec php ./bin/console doctrine:fixtures:load --append` to load fixtures.

+## Setting up Webpack for Symfony 6

+To utilize Webpack for asset compilation in Symfony 6, ensure that you have the following prerequisites:

+1. Ensure PHP version 8 or higher is installed on your system.

+2. Node.js must be installed to work with npm.
+You can download it from [the official Node.js website](https://nodejs.org/).

+3. After cloning the repository, navigate to the project directory and run `npm install` to install the required node modules.

+4. Use the `npm run watch` command to start Webpack in watch mode.
+This will automatically build your SCSS files into clean CSS and compile your JavaScript files whenever a change is detected.
+This is particularly useful during development as it saves time by not needing to manually run the build process after each change.

+5. When Webpack processes your asset files, the compiled CSS will be placed in the `public/build` directory.
+Ensure that this directory is correctly referenced in your templates for your stylesheets.

 ## Docs